proplot-dev/proplot/docs/why.rst

    the aspect ratio must be held fixed for :ref:`geographic and polar <ug_proj>` projections and most `~matplotlib.axes.Axes.imshow` plots.
-#. ...the physical width and height of the subplot controls the *evident*
+#. ...the physical width and height of the *subplot* controls the "evident"
    thickness of text, lines, and other content plotted inside the subplot.
-   By comparison, the effect of the figure size on the *evident* thickness depends on the number of subplots in the figure.
+   The effect of the figure size on this "evident" thickness depends on the number of subplot tiles in the figure.

 Also, while matplotlib has a `tight layout
 <https://matplotlib.org/tutorials/intermediate/tight_layout_guide.html>`__
 algorithm to keep you from having to "tweak" the *spacing*, the algorithm cannot apply different amounts of spacing between different subplot row and column boundaries.
-This limitation often results in unnecessary whitespace, and can be a major problem when you want to put e.g. a legend on the outside of a subplot.

 .. rubric:: Solution